-You can mow, chop and even pull all the weeds your arms will allow, but in the end, nothing kills unwanted plants more effectively and more efficiently than old-fashioned chemicals.
-Of course, today’s herbicides are anything but old-fashioned.
-They are vital tools in the endless war on weeds.
+You can mow, chop and even pull all the weeds your arms will allow.
+In the end though, nothing kills unwanted plants more effectively and more efficiently than weed-killing herbicides.

 “In many situations, it’s important to get rid of as many weeds as you can,” says Biologic’s head of research and development Austin Delano.
 “However, it’s equally important to understand that many of the plants we call weeds are actually beneficial to wildlife.
 We don’t necessarily want to kill everything, unless we are starting a food plot from scratch.”

 With that said, unwanted plants can overtake a food plot or any other space on your land if they are allowed to grow unchecked.
 That’s why herbicides can be a land manager’s most important and valuable tool.

 “Weeds use up valuable resources like nutrients, water and sunlight,” said Delano.
 “Non-native, invasive plants can also take over the landscape if they aren’t kept under control.
 Kudzu is a perfect example.
 It will swallow up entire farms if it isn’t controlled.
 Some can be controlled mechanically or even by hand, but herbicides make the job a lot easier.”

 Selective or Non-Selective: What’s the Difference?

 The most common herbicides used by food plotters fall into two general categories: selective and non-selective.
 As the names imply, non-selective herbicides kill virtually every plant they touch.
 The most common is glyphosate, the active ingredient in Roundup.
 It’s a great all-purpose product for clearing ground for new food plots.
 It’s also ideal for spot-spraying individual plants.
 Ridding your land of non-native, invasive plants like tree-of-heaven, kudzu and others is nearly as simple as spraying them with a shot of glyphosate.